 As soon as you announce you're tying the knot - the pressure will start.
-All well meaning, of course.
+All well-meaning, of course.
 But it can be a real downer on what you've always dreamed of doing.

-Bowing to the pressure to make sure Aunty Betty - who you haven’t seen since you were a child - is invited - and in the front row - can be a recipe for disaster.
+Bowing to the pressure to make sure Aunty Betty - whom you haven’t seen since you were a child - is invited - and in the front row - can be a recipe for disaster.
 Quite soon your wedding becomes all about everyone else and you’re miserable.
-So much of what we do in our lives is dictated by societal etiquette there are few thing we can actually do that doesn’t come with a silent list of compliance.
+So much of what we do in our lives is dictated by societal etiquette there are few things we can do that doesn’t come with a silent list of compliance.
 Your wedding is not one of those occasions.

 And you can always have a party with Aunty Betty and the rest of your friends and family when you get back.
 Double win!